matthewtraughber/4002-536_project-2/README.md

 * Dynamic creation of some page element (Simply regurgitating what I build in class will not suffice!)
 * Use of CSS to define your styles
 * Include comments in the code to clearly explain functionality
-* Your SVG pages will be viewed using either the Opera browser (http://www.opera.com/) or the safari browser since they have the most complete viewing capabitities
+* Your SVG pages will be viewed using either the Opera browser (http://www.opera.com/) or the safari browser since they have the most complete viewing capabilities

 #### DEMO
 http://www.matthewtraughber.com/demo/4002-536_project-2/